Skip to main content

 Phase 1: Provision AWS infrastructure with Terraform

-cd definite-onprem/deploy/terraform/aws
+cd definite-aws-terraform

 1. Configure inputs